-What: Next year, the Center for Jewish Nonviolence will bring Jewish activists from around the world to Israel-Palestine to stand shoulder-to-shoulder with Palestinian and Israeli partners for nine days of joint struggle and solidarity work.
-Activities will include the use of creative nonviolence and non-cooperation, existence is resistance efforts, and critical education.
+The Center for Jewish Nonviolence brings Jewish activists from around the world to Israel-Palestine to stand shoulder-to-shoulder with Palestinian and Israeli partners for nine days of joint struggle and solidarity work.
+Activities include the use of creative nonviolence and non-cooperation, community coresistance projects, and critical education.

 We believe that relationships rooted in deep solidarity and co-resistance between Palestinians, Israelis, and Jews from around the world will disrupt and destabilize the material and ideological systems that uphold the Israeli Occupation.
 Systems which harm communities on both sides of the Green Line, Palestinian and Israeli.
 We have seen these resistive relationships transform what is possible in our actions and in each of us, shifting movement landscapes and upending injustice.

-Where: The Center for Jewish Nonviolence has been invited by a variety of Palestinian and Israeli grassroots activists to support their ongoing projects and resistance work.
-CJNV activists will stay in Bethlehem and engage in a variety of nonviolent campaigns and activities in the West Bank, East Jerusalem and Israel.
+The Center for Jewish Nonviolence has relationships with a variety of Palestinian and Israeli grassroots activists to support their ongoing projects and resistance work.
+CJNV activists will engage in a range of nonviolent campaigns and activities in the West Bank, East Jerusalem and central/southern Israel.

-Solidarity cost: $1800.
-We ask all those who are able to pay the solidarity rate to help subsidize the cost of participation for those with fewer resources.
+- Solidarity rate is $2400.
+This rate includes all delegation and associated operational costs, as well as goes toward our scholarship fund for participating activists.
+We ask all those who are able to pay the solidarity rate to help subsidize the cost of participation for those with fewer financial resources.

-The reason we are able to offer a comprehensive nine-day activist program at the low cost of $1250 is thanks to the extraordinary volunteer efforts of the organizing team.
+The reason we are able to offer a comprehensive nine day activist program on this sliding scale is thanks to the extraordinary volunteer efforts of the organizing team.
 All participating activists will be expected to share their talents to make this campaign a success.

 Scholarships will be available and will range from $100 to a maximum of $1,000 depending on need.
+These scholarships will go toward the cost-of-delegation rate of $1250, so if you are offered a $1,000 scholarship your trip costs will be $250.
 Please indicate in your application that you are applying for a scholarship.
-Participating activists are encouraged to utilize grassroots sources and online crowdfunding to help offset the costs of their participation.
+Participating activists are encouraged to utilize grassroots sources and online crowd-fundraising to help offset the costs of their participation.
 In the past, participating activists have been able to raise the entire cost of their trip through these platforms.
 CJNV organizers will support individuals with their grassroots and online fundraising initiatives.

 Included in the Cost: